Nearly 7,000 people arrested for cannabis since 2014

 Commission points out expungement of records is not automatic process

-NASSAU, BAHAMAS — Law enforcement has arrested 6,809 people in The Bahamas for marijuana possession between 2014 and 2018, according to data contained in the preliminary report of The Bahamas National Commission on Marijuana.
+NASSAU, BAHAMAS — Law enforcement arrested 6,809 people in The Bahamas for marijuana possession between 2014 and 2018, according to data contained in the preliminary report of The Bahamas National Commission on Marijuana.

 Of those arrests, the vast majority were associated with marijuana possession solely.